wu-jeffrey/nutrition-tracker-2/server/readme.md

 * All services will reside inside `routes/api/*`
 * Be as verbose as necessary.
 Function names should clearly convey their usage, variables should be descriptive
 * Use `const` for variables that are not modified after initialization and `let` otherwise
-* Try and use arrow functions or class methods, i.e. avoid function declarations because of JS lexical scoping issues
 * Where possible, the last key-value pair in an `Object` should have a comma.
 This helps reduce `Git diffs` when appending key-value pairs to said `Object`.

 ### Naming